 Well, according to a five-year long study from Rutgers University, the answer is that home security systems are very effective.
-Using crime data from the Newark Police Department, it was showed that the number of alarm systems correlated with a decrease in burglaries, according to Dr. Seungmug Lee, the study’s author.
+Using crime data from the Newark Police Department, the study showed that the number of alarm systems correlated with a decrease in burglaries, according to Dr. Seungmug Lee, the study’s author.
 He said,

 “Neighborhoods in which burglar alarms were densely installed have fewer incidents of residential burglaries than the neighborhoods with fewer burglar alarms.”

 So even if your neighbor has an alarm system, that’ll still make your home safer— that’s how effective they are.
 As always, leave any comments or questions below and we hope to hear from you soon.